NicoKos/openbach-example-4-agent/README.md

 ![Network architecture](nuc-archi.png)

 The network is configured using `netplan`.
-`netplan` configuration files are located at `/etc/netplan/*` for each machines.
+  * `netplan` configuration files are located at `/etc/netplan/*` for each machines.

-If it is modified, the configuration can be applied using :
+If the file is modified, the configuration can be applied using :
-`sudo netplan apply`
+  * `sudo netplan apply`

 <details><summary>netplan file for nuc1</summary>